kftunay/GeoData_WS2022_II_Final_Group_D/gdms0000_Final_Assignment/Task01.md

 4. After adding the DTK layer and my stations layer, I designed my map in the QGIS Map Composer.
 I could export to either PDF or PNG image.
 I chose the latter.
 I also saved the map as a vector in case I might want to do more to my project in the future.
 The vector is selected_NRW_stations.qgz.

 5. To plot the warming stripes, I sourced the code from and edited Prof. Becker's code from his notebook 'gdms0155_DWD_NRW_5_Warming_Stripes/gdms155_DWD_NRW_5_Warming_Stripes.ipynb.'
 I moved most of the imported necessary packages/library at the beginning of my code.
 The generated plot was as expected, i.e. showing increased annual mean temperatures overall.

+Notes:
+- NameError - forgot to name imported pandas as pd
+- FTP error/timeout error - restarted kernel and ran code made it work
+- Set crs in the Jupyter-lab was wrong, i.e. in EPSG25832 instead of the correct WGS84
+- Install seaborn with anaconda shell prompt exposed an inconsistent environment and has been resolved.